 Shipley

-Carys brings more than 35 years’ experience in youth and community development to Bradford 2025, with 25 of those years spent in Bradford.
+Carys brought more than 35 years’ experience in youth and community development to Bradford 2025, with 25 of those years spent in Bradford.
 She often uses arts as the key driver to educate and entertain, and has a wealth of experience in bringing diverse groups together into action.

 Hamzah Khan